celsonery/devops-docs/docs/kubernetes/initialize-master.md

 ```

-> A Saida será algo como:
+> The output be should:
 ```sh
 [init] Using Kubernetes version: v1.21.1
 [preflight] Running pre-flight checks